axians/microServiceBus.docs/nav/_operation/steering.md

 3. Choose a new node name and choose Organization
 4. Click Move
 5. Change organization to  confirm that the node have been moved.

+### Step 1 - Remote debugging
+>Remote debugging is a very powerful option which can provide you with valuable insight to your *Service*.
+You can also run profiling on your *Node* to find potential memory leaks or high memory/CPU contention.

+1. Navigate to the *Node* page.
+Click the **ACTIONS** button and select **Debug**, then click **START DEBUG**.
+>The *Node* will now get restarted in "Debug mode".
+Wait a few seconds and you'll be presented a debug url.
+2. Click the **COPY** button, open a new tab (in chrome), and paste the url into the address field.
+This opens the Chrome Debug Tool.
+3. Go to the Sources tab.
+Expand the top item in left pane ("no domain") to see an overwhelming number of files (sorry about that).
+Scroll down to your script file.
+Should be something like: *C:\Users\YOU\microServiceBus\services\alexCpuService.js*
+4. Set a breakpoint at approx row 36 (```var computer = os.platform();```) by clicking the row number in the gutter of the editor.
+Wait a few seconds and the breakpoint should hit.
+5. Step over the line by hitting F10, and hover the **computer** variable and view the value.

+The problem is that you use ```os.platform()``` rather than ```os.hostname()```.
+Easy enough to fix.
+Let's head over to the *Scripts & Services* again. -But first, in *Node* page, make sure to stop debugging by click on the **STOP DEBUG** button in the debugging window before you proceed.
+Go back to the Chrome Debug Tool and hit the resume button.

+# Node information

 ## History data
 >Sometimes it can be very useful to look back in time to find patterns of communication issues and other events.
 For this we have *History data*